Earle Hyman: Life and career

 He studied acting at HB Studio in New York City.
 He made his Broadway stage debut as a teenager in 1943 in Run, Little Chillun, and later joined the American Negro Theater.
 The following year, Hyman began a two-year run playing the role of Rudolf on Broadway in Anna Lucasta, starring Hilda Simms in the title role.
 He was a member of the American Shakespeare Theatre beginning with its first season in 1955, and played the role of Othello in the 1957 season.

-In December 1958 he came to London to play the leading role in Moon on a Rainbow Shawl, by Errol John, at the Royal Court.
+In December 1958, he came to London to play the leading role in Moon on a Rainbow Shawl, by Errol John, at the Royal Court.

-In 1959 he again appeared in the West End, this time in the first London production of A Raisin In the Sun alongside Kim Hamilton.
-The show ran at the Adelphi Theatre and was directed again by Lloyd Richards.
+In 1959, he again appeared in the West End, this time in the first London production of A Raisin In the Sun, alongside Kim Hamilton.
+The show ran at the Adelphi Theatre and was directed by Lloyd Richards.
 A life member of The Actors Studio, Hyman appeared throughout his career in productions in both the United States and Norway, where he also owned property.
 In 1965, he won a Theatre World Award and in 1988, he was awarded the St Olav's medal for his work in Norwegian theater.

 In addition to his stage work, Hyman appeared in various television and film roles including adaptions of Macbeth (1968), Julius Caesar (1979), and Coriolanus (1979), and voiced Panthro on the animated television series ThunderCats (1985–1989).
 He played two roles (at different times) on television's The Edge of Night.

 One of his most well known roles, that of Russell Huxtable in The Cosby Show, earned him an Emmy Award nomination in 1986.
-He played the father of lead character Cliff Huxtable, played by actor Bill Cosby, despite only being 11 years older than Cosby.
+He played the father of lead character Cliff Huxtable, played by Bill Cosby.

 Death

-Hyman died at age 91 on November 17, 2017, at the Lillian Booth Actors Home in Englewood, New Jersey.
+Hyman died in 2017, at the Lillian Booth Actors Home in Englewood, New Jersey.
+He was 91.

 In June 2020, the Folger Shakespeare Library, a private research library in Washington D.C., acquired Hyman's personal items and memorabilia to be displayed as the Earle Hyman Collection.
 In personal correspondences Hyman wrote that he and Rolf Sirnes (1926–2004), a Norwegian seaman, had lived together for fifty years.
 Hyman described their relationship as a passionate friendship and wrote that Sirnes was his partner.

 Connections to Norway

 In Norway, Hyman was seen as a friend of the country and had a cabin in Skånevik.

-Earle Hyman learned to speak Norwegian through Sirnes, who was originally from Haugesund.
+Hyman learned to speak Norwegian through Sirnes, who was originally from Haugesund.
 In the 1990s, they lived in New York City.